orasul/dbcli/README.md

 ## Limitations

 Should avoid using in production and for huge amount of data.
+Since it's interactive tool it shouldn't be used for automatic updates of multiple docs.

 ## License & Authors

-- Authors:: Rasul Osmanov, Artur Krasnykh
+- Authors: Rasul Osmanov, Artur Krasnykh

 ```text
 Copyright (c) 2020, Rasul Osmanov